 WhiteRabbit is a software tool to help prepare for ETLs (Extraction, Transformation, Loading) of longitudinal health care databases into the Observational Medical Outcomes Partnership (OMOP) Common Data Model (CDM).
-The source data can be in delimited text files, SAS files, or in a database (MySQL, SQL Server, Oracle, PostgreSQL, Microsoft Access, Amazon RedShift, PDW, Teradata, Google BigQuery, Azure SQL Database).
+The source data can be in delimited text files, SAS files, or in a database (MySQL, SQL Server, Oracle, PostgreSQL, Microsoft Access, Amazon RedShift, PDW, Teradata, Google BigQuery, Azure).
 Note that for support of the OHDSI analytical tooling, the OMOP CDM will need to be in one of a limited set of database platforms (SQL Server, Oracle, PostgreSQL, Amazon RedShift, Google BigQuery, Impala).

 WhiteRabbit’s main function is to perform a scan of the source data, providing detailed information on the tables, fields, and values that appear in a field.
 This scan will generate a report that can be used as a reference when designing the ETL, for instance by using the Rabbit-In-A-Hat tool.
 WhiteRabbit differs from standard data profiling tools in that it attempts to prevent the display of personally identifiable information (PII) data values in the generated output data file.